admiralrohan/fakemon/README.md

 ### Upcoming features

-- Page loaders in FE
 - Battle history
 - Close gym (Would free up staked NFTs)
 - Buying token
 - Dynamic NFT stats
 - Healing using tokens, and better tokenomics
 - Playing game without using metamask (using meta transactions)
+- Moving NFT metadata to IPFS

 ## How to run locally